Creating/editing Patch Management policies

 NAVIGATION Modules > Patch Management

-SECURITY Patch > Edit Policy
+PERMISSIONS Patch > Edit Policy

 VSA 10's Patch Management module enables you to create policies capable of delivering OS updates and third-party applications to your managed endpoints.